haydenj8/NBA_Project3/README.md

 ## Results
-After a good amount of trial and error we were able to get an accuracy score of .937 and a precision score of .586
+After a good amount of trial and error we were able to get an training accuracy score of .97 and a training precision score of .96 on our final model.
+Our validation accuracy is .97 and validation precision is .96
 # Next Steps
 We would like to implement a user interface so that anyone can put in stats of any player and our model could tell them if the player would make it into the hall of fame